TMHSDigital/Typing-Game/README.md

 - **Quote Categories**: Choose between:
   - **General**: Standard English sentences.
   - **Technology**: Tech-focused quotes and wisdom.
-  - **Code Snippets**: Challenge yourself with real JavaScript/React syntax (brackets, semicolons, etc.).
+  - **Code Snippets**: Challenge yourself with real JavaScript/React syntax.
-- **Hard Mode**: Toggling this blurs the future text, forcing you to memorize words and type with flow rather than reading character-by-character.
+- **Hard Mode**: Blurs the future text, forcing you to type with flow and memory.
-- **Sound Effects**:
-  - Mechanical click feedback for correct keystrokes.
-  - Subtle "buzz" for errors.
-  - Success chime upon completion.
-  - Toggleable via the "Sound" switch.
+- **Ghost Mode**: Compete against your own best run with a visual ghost cursor that replays your past performance in real-time.
+- **Progress Tracking**: Visual line chart of your last 10 games displayed in the results modal.

 ### UI/UX Design
 - **Glassmorphism Theme**: A deep, animated gradient background with frosted glass containers.
+- **Settings Hub**: A dedicated settings modal to customize every aspect of the experience without cluttering the main HUD.
-- **Focus Mode**: The UI (header, stats, footer) dims automatically when you start typing to reduce distractions.
+- **Focus Mode**: The UI dims automatically when typing starts.
-- **Neon Aesthetics**: High-contrast text effects and a glowing cursor for maximum legibility.
-- **Result Modal**: A clean summary screen appears after each game with options to share your score or play again.
+- **Sound Effects**: Satisfying mechanical click feedback, synthesized via the Web Audio API.

 ## File Structure

 The project is entirely self-contained:

-- `index.html`: Semantic HTML5 structure including the game HUD, typing area, and modal.
+- `index.html`: Semantic HTML5 structure including the game HUD, typing area, and modals.
-- `style.css`: Comprehensive CSS3 styling using CSS Variables for theming, Flexbox/Grid for layout, and keyframe animations.
+- `style.css`: Comprehensive CSS3 styling using CSS Variables for theming and Flexbox/Grid for layout.
-- `script.js`: Vanilla JS logic handling the game loop, audio synthesis (`AudioContext`), DOM manipulation, and state management.
+- `script.js`: Vanilla JS logic handling the game loop, audio synthesis, ghost recording/playback, and chart generation.

 ## Setup & Usage